-In identifying grants and research, the applicant must write to the scope, significance, outcome and impact of the research and list any related publications.
+In identifying grants and research, the applicant must write about the scope, significance, outcome and impact of the research and list any related publications.

 Attend two meetings a year, read the materials and announcements, participate in work groups and submit contributions to AANP and the Fellows newsletter for publication.
 Fellows are expected to continue the work of leadership and mentorship and participate as role models.

-A standing invitation is extended to all Fellows to attend the Region Meetings.
+A standing invitation is extended to all Fellows to attend the AANP Region Meetings.

 There is no timeline on the number of years of NP experience required to apply for Fellowship; however, the examples must detail only your NP experience, and not RN or other career markers.
 We realize some examples of exemplary NP situations may be at least 50 years old!
 Examples of your work should meet the criteria you identified and the significant role contributing to your achievements in your career.